Semester at Sea

 Semester at Sea offers students an opportunity to experience in one summer or one semester the rich diversity of our world’s cultures.

-It is the perfect choice for any Cabrini student drawn to a global, comparative study-abroad experience.
-Students truly interested in adding a unique global perspective to the undergraduate experience will find that this "Voyage of Discovery" is a life-altering learning adventure.
+The perfect choice for any Cabrini student drawn to a global, comparative study-abroad experience, this “Voyage of Discovery” is a life-altering learning adventure.

 The shipboard curriculum provides insights into various cultures and societies, with the onboard professors providing students with the tools to analyze them meaningfully.
 These intellectual skills will last a lifetime, allowing students to understand new places and to relate past experiences to future situations.

 Courses in the program focus on global crisis issues—the environment, population, foreign-policy relationships, and economics—in the context of the nations visited during the cruise.